Monday, May 29, 2017

 Aroma and Flavor – 1.0 out of 3 mugs

-The brew has very little aroma.
-At the first drink, there was an off aftertaste I could not place.
-The sugar level is balanced, yet my mouth was dry after the first sip.
-I am not a fan of the overall taste; there is very little vanilla, caramel, or root flavor.
+The brew has minimal aroma.
+After the first drink, there was an off aftertaste I could not place.
+The sugar level was balanced, yet my mouth was dry after the first sip.
+I do not like the overall taste; there must be more vanilla, caramel, or root flavor.

 Head – 1.5 out of 3 mugs

-There is a full head that dissipates quickly.
+There is a significant foamy head that dissipates quickly.

 Zip – 1.2 out of 3 mugs